MustangYM/WeChatExtension-ForMac/README.md

 with such a large number of users.Thank you all for building an idealistic world with me.All non-open source part of the code has now opened.
 The WeChatExtension will stop permanently and no longer maintain and answer any relevant questions.
 Long live open-source, Farewell.
-（Appreciate @AidanWY for his translation with 洛杉矶郊区口音）
+（Appreciate @AidanWY for his translation with 洛杉矶郊区口音

                                                                            MustangYM 2021-7-17
 ```